 Pros:

-• Mega Drive Hardware: It felt fast, arcade like and just generally more grown up than the competition.
+- Mega Drive Hardware: It felt fast, arcade-like, and just a bit more grown-up than the competition, even when it really was not.

 Cons:

-• Too Many Add-ons: Mega CD, 32X, then the Saturn turning up early like an unwanted guest.
-It was hardware carnage.
+- Too Many Add-ons: Mega CD, 32X, then the Saturn turning up early like an unwanted guest.
+Confusing does not even begin to cover it.

 Nintendo: Pros and Cons of the Family Favourite